68thandMaine/agent_rag_research_assistant/docs/DATABASE_SETUP.md

 If you get connection timeout errors:
 1. Ensure Docker is running
-2. Check if the container is healthy: `docker-compose ps`
+2. Check if the container is healthy: `docker compose ps`
 3. Verify no other service is using port 5432

 ### SSL Certificate Issues